rchillard/rchillard.com/src/pages/2018/12/22-love-to-hate-javascript.md

 //   { title: 'Jurassic Park' },
 //   { title: 'Saving Private Ryan' } ]
 ```
-This works great with the good old, trustworthy, reliable For loop.
+As you can see, this works great with the good old, trustworthy, reliable For loop.

 How about with the new hotness?
 ```javascript
 let movies = [
   "Jaws",